nextflow-io/nextflow/docs/process.rst

                 a custom strategy.
                 Return the value ``null`` from the closure to *not* publish a file.
-                This is useful when the process has multiple output files, but you want to publish only some of them. enabled         Allow to enable or disable the publish rule depending the boolean value specified (default: ``true``).
+                This is useful when the process has multiple output files, but you want to publish only some of them. enabled         Enable or disable the publish rule depending on the boolean value specified (default: ``true``).
 =============== =================

 Table of publish modes: